How to spot bluetongue, what to do if you suspect it and how to prevent it spreading.

 - breathing problems

 Cattle are the main carriers of bluetongue.
-Infected cattle generally do not show any signs of the disease, but occasionally signs can include:
+Signs of the disease include:

 - nasal discharge